The Shot in a Lime

-Anyway, these shots are not those shots.
+Anyway, these Cherry Lime Jello Shots are not those shots.
 Not only do they look cool, but they have a delicious cherry lime flavor and pack a serious punch.
 If you’re on your game, you can still make them for New Year’s Eve!

 1) To make lime shells, juice limes.
 If you use very fresh limes, you should be able to turn the lime skins inside out and scratch off the insides with a knife.
 Then return them to their normal shape.
 Work slowly with them though and be careful not to tear them.

 Optionally, you can also just make these shots in disposable mini cups and not do the lime idea.

 2) To make the shot mixture stir together water, sugar, and lime juice.

 3) Sprinkle gelatin on top of liquid and let it sit for a few minutes to dissolve (bloom).
 Stir together well.
 If there are lumps of gelatin in the mixture, microwave the mixture for 30 seconds on high and stir to try to help dissolve all the gelatin.
 You might not be able to get it all 100% dissolved which is fine.

 4) Once gelatin is mostly dissolved, stir in vodka, cherry liquor, and grenadine.

 5) Immediately pour mixture into limes or cups.

 6) Refrigerate for at least four hours so shot mixture can gel.